Nesvilab/MSFragger/tutorial_fragpipe.md

 To perform isobaric labeling-based quantification (TMT/iTRAQ),
 1. Check that the correct 'Label type' is selected (e.g. TMT10, TMT6, iTRAQ4, etc).
 If you need to change it at this point, we recommend going to the 'Workflow' tab and loading the correct workflow since the label also needs to be specified properly in the MSFragger search.
 2. For each experiment set in the 'Workflow' tab, select 'Edit/Create' Sample/Channel Annotation to assign sample information to each TMT/iTRAQ channel, or 'Browse' to load an existing 'annotation.txt' file.
+(Each folder can have only one 'annotation.txt' file, so be sure that fractions/replicates of each plex are in their own uniquely-named folder that corresponds to the experiment name.
+FragPipe will automatically find the right annotation file if these are set correctly.)

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/fragpipe_tutorial-labelquant.png)